DevExpress/devextreme-demos/JSDemos/Demos/Charts/DiscreteAggregation/description.md

     Assign `true` to the [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/).[aggregation](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/aggregation/).[enabled](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/aggregation/#enabled) property.

     - All series of a specific type
-    Assign `true` to the `aggregaion.enabled` property belonging to the configuration object of a [specific series type](/Documentation/ApiReference/UI_Components/dxChart/Series_Types/).
+    Assign `true` to the `aggregaion.enabled` property that belongs to the configuration object of a [specific series type](/Documentation/ApiReference/UI_Components/dxChart/Series_Types/).

     - All series in the Chart
     Assign `true` to the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/).[aggregation](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/aggregation/).[enabled](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/aggregation/#enabled) property.

-The order of this list specifies the priority order of aggregation in the component.
+Individual series aggregation settings have priority over common aggregation settings in the component.
 For example, you can enable aggregation for all series and disable it for a specific series.

 In this demo, data aggregation is enabled for all series.